magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 For detailed information, see [Starter architecture]({{page.baseurl}}cloud/basic-information/starter-architecture.html).

 ## Development workflow {#development}
 Development and deployment on Starter plans begins with your initial project.
-You create your project with the "blank site", which is a {{site.data.var.<ece>}} template code repo with a fully prepared store.
+You create your project with the "blank site", which is a {{site.data.var.ece}} template code repo with a fully prepared store.
 This creates a `master` branch of Git code in your Production environment.

 The full process involves: